|

 chew Bitterroot when I’m around other people who are sick

-so I don’t get sick, and so far it’s never failed me.
+so I don’t get sick, and it rarely fails me; this is

 Stephen Buhner, in Sacred and Herbal Healing Beers,